 Peyronie's disease (erectile tissue damage)

-Making lifestyle changes such as eating a diet full of heart-healthy foods that promote nitric oxide production, exercising regularly, reducing stress, and keeping your body healthy are just a few of many factors that can contribute to better blood circulation to the blood vessels.
+Making lifestyle changes such as eating a diet full of heart-healthy foods that promote nitric oxide production, exercising regularly, reducing stress, and keeping your body healthy are just a few of many factors that can contribute to better blood circulation to the blood vessel.

-Common ED drugs are:
+Common ED drugs to treat ED are:

 Tadalafil (Adcirca, Cialis)